apostrophecms/docs/docs/reference/field-types/relationship.md

 }
 ```

 By doing that, we don't get any slideshow, biography, home town, or other data that isn't needed.
-The projection filter format comes from the similar MongoDB filter.
+The projection filter format comes from the similar MongoDB projection operator.

 ## Limiting returned data with `ifOnlyOne`